 A compendium of technologies for the recycling and destruction of used oil, published by the International Environmental Technology Centre of the United Nations Environment Program (IETC-UNEP), presents an overview of generic treatment technologies, and provides detailed information on specific technologies (); the compendium outlines a process of technology selection based on UNEP’s Sustainable Assessment of Technologies (SAT) methodology ().

-There are four main processes used for the treatment of waste oils: blending, separation-chemical treatment, distillation and cracking.
 In all waste oil treatment processes, the economic and calorific values of the waste oils are recovered to varying degrees.
-The two main techniques used are re-refining and direct burning (mainly in cement factories).
+Re-refining to base oil by various physical and chemical methods of treatment, and direct burning (mainly in cement factories) are the main management approaches used across Europe, with the main processes used for the treatment of waste oils being blending, separation, chemical treatment, and distillation and cracking ().

 The European Commission’s BAT (Best Available Techniques) Reference Document (BREF) for the waste treatment industries describes BAT applicable to the re-refining of waste oils (checking chlorinated solvents and polychlorinated biphenyls; condensation for the gas phase of the flash distillation units; abatement during the loading and unloading of vehicles; different abatements when chlorinated species are present; thermal oxidation; vacuum systems; using the residues from vacuum distillation or thin film evaporators; highly efficient re-refining processes of waste oil; waste water emission values for hydrocarbon and phenols), and to the preparation of waste to be used as fuel (transferring the knowledge of the waste fuel composition prepared; quality assurance systems; manufacturing different type of waste fuels; waste water treatments; safety aspects) ().
 Information pertaining to the use of used oils as alternative fuels in cement kilns may be found in the Technical Guidelines on the Environmentally Sound Co-Processing of Hazardous Wastes in Cement Kilns adopted under the Basel Convention ().